Are you planning a visit to Porto? Lucky you! We want to return as soon as we can, we loved Porto so much!

 We always do some research before we travel to a destination.
 We list here some of our recommended reading:

-Porto is also known as Oporto and is located on the Douro River Estuary 314km north of the capital Lisbon.
-It is the 2nd largest city in Portugal, Lisbon being the first.
+Porto is also known as Oporto and is located on the Douro River Estuary 314 km north of the capital Lisbon.
+It is the 2nd largest city in Portugal, Lisbon is the first.

-The country of Portugal in Europe also includes the Azores and Madeira Islands.
-We had just spent the previous 2 weeks in Madeira and loved it so much we had high expectations for Porto.
+The country of Portugal in Europe also includes the Azores and the Madeira Islands.
+We had just spent 2 weeks in Madeira and loved it so much we had high expectations for Porto.